Amgen (NASDAQ:AMGN) Price Target Raised to $279.00 at Morgan Stanley

-Amgen (NASDAQ:AMGN) had its price objective increased by Morgan Stanley from $277.00 to $279.00 in a report published on Friday morning, Price Targets.com reports.
-Morgan Stanley currently has an overweight rating on the medical research company’s stock.
+Amgen (NASDAQ:AMGN) had its price target lifted by Morgan Stanley from $277.00 to $279.00 in a report issued on Thursday, Benzinga reports.
+The brokerage currently has an “overweight” rating on the medical research company’s stock.
+Morgan Stanley’s target price points to a potential upside of 21.33% from the stock’s current price.

-Several other brokerages also recently weighed in on AMGN.
-Royal Bank of Canada reaffirmed a neutral rating on shares of Amgen in a report on Monday, January 4th.
-Daiwa Capital Markets initiated coverage on shares of Amgen in a report on Tuesday, December 29th.
-They issued a buy rating and a $300.00 target price for the company.
-Cantor Fitzgerald increased their price target on Amgen from $280.00 to $295.00 and gave the stock an overweight rating in a research note on Wednesday, February 3rd.
-Credit Suisse Group lowered their price objective on Amgen from $280.00 to $265.00 and set an outperform rating on the stock in a research report on Wednesday, February 3rd.
-Finally, Oppenheimer reiterated a buy rating and set a $266.00 target price on shares of Amgen in a research report on Sunday, January 31st.
-Eleven research analysts have rated the stock with a hold rating and fifteen have given a buy rating to the stock.
-The company currently has an average rating of Buy and a consensus price target of $256.50.
+Several other equities research analysts have also recently issued reports on AMGN.
+Daiwa Capital Markets initiated coverage on shares of Amgen in a research report on Tuesday, December 29th.
+They set a “buy” rating and a $300.00 price objective on the stock.
+SVB Leerink lifted their price objective on shares of Amgen from $252.00 to $260.00 and gave the company a “market perform” rating in a research report on Monday.
+Oppenheimer reiterated a “buy” rating and set a $266.00 price objective on shares of Amgen in a research report on Sunday, January 31st.
+Cantor Fitzgerald lifted their price objective on shares of Amgen from $280.00 to $295.00 and gave the company an “overweight” rating in a research report on Wednesday, February 3rd.
+Finally, Credit Suisse Group reduced their price objective on shares of Amgen from $280.00 to $265.00 and set an “outperform” rating on the stock in a research report on Wednesday, February 3rd.
+Eleven research analysts have rated the stock with a hold rating and fifteen have issued a buy rating to the company’s stock.
+The stock presently has an average rating of “Buy” and a consensus target price of $256.50.

-The firm also recently announced a quarterly dividend, which will be paid on Tuesday, June 8th.
-Stockholders of record on Monday, May 17th will be given a dividend of $1.76 per share.
-This represents a $7.04 annualized dividend and a dividend yield of 3.09%.
-The ex-dividend date is Friday, May 14th.
-Amgen’s dividend payout ratio is 47.50%.

-In other news, Director Ronald D. Sugar sold 1,000 shares of the stock in a transaction on Wednesday, January 13th.
-The shares were sold at an average price of $235.99, for a total value of $235,990.00.
-Following the sale, the director now owns 16,805 shares of the company’s stock, valued at $3,965,811.95.
-The sale was disclosed in a legal filing with the SEC, which is available at this hyperlink.
-Also, Director R Sanders Williams sold 250 shares of the firm’s stock in a transaction dated Monday, February 8th.
-The stock was sold at an average price of $237.99, for a total transaction of $59,497.50.
-Following the completion of the sale, the director now owns 4,659 shares of the company’s stock, valued at approximately $1,108,795.41.
+In other news, Director Ronald D. Sugar sold 1,000 shares of the business’s stock in a transaction on Wednesday, March 10th.
+The shares were sold at an average price of $231.53, for a total transaction of $231,530.00.
+Following the completion of the sale, the director now directly owns 16,805 shares of the company’s stock, valued at $3,890,861.65.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
+Also, EVP Jonathan P. Graham sold 11,110 shares of the business’s stock in a transaction on Thursday, February 4th.
+The shares were sold at an average price of $236.51, for a total transaction of $2,627,626.10.
 The disclosure for this sale can be found here.
-Insiders have sold 13,360 shares of company stock worth $3,161,514 over the last three months.
-0.36% of the stock is currently owned by insiders.
+Insiders have sold 14,360 shares of company stock valued at $3,393,044 over the last ninety days.
+0.36% of the stock is owned by insiders.

-A number of institutional investors have recently bought and sold shares of the stock.
-State Street Corp raised its holdings in shares of Amgen by 19.1% in the third quarter.
-State Street Corp now owns 31,278,999 shares of the medical research company’s stock worth $7,949,870,000 after buying an additional 5,016,641 shares during the period.
-Morgan Stanley increased its stake in Amgen by 13.8% in the fourth quarter.
-Morgan Stanley now owns 9,745,556 shares of the medical research company’s stock worth $2,240,698,000 after purchasing an additional 1,179,665 shares during the period.
-Norges Bank purchased a new stake in Amgen in the fourth quarter worth $1,302,778,000.
-Aristotle Capital Management LLC lifted its position in shares of Amgen by 5.5% during the fourth quarter.
-Aristotle Capital Management LLC now owns 4,395,783 shares of the medical research company’s stock worth $1,006,606,000 after purchasing an additional 227,873 shares during the last quarter.
-Finally, Nuveen Asset Management LLC boosted its stake in shares of Amgen by 2.5% during the third quarter.
-Nuveen Asset Management LLC now owns 3,997,342 shares of the medical research company’s stock valued at $1,015,964,000 after purchasing an additional 95,701 shares during the period.
-75.23% of the stock is currently owned by institutional investors.
+Several institutional investors and hedge funds have recently modified their holdings of AMGN.
+Alps Advisors Inc. boosted its stake in shares of Amgen by 11.7% during the third quarter.
+Alps Advisors Inc. now owns 1,087 shares of the medical research company’s stock valued at $276,000 after purchasing an additional 114 shares during the period.
+Sawtooth Solutions LLC boosted its stake in shares of Amgen by 1.2% during the third quarter.
+Sawtooth Solutions LLC now owns 18,306 shares of the medical research company’s stock valued at $4,653,000 after purchasing an additional 224 shares during the period.
+Jennison Associates LLC raised its holdings in shares of Amgen by 282.0% in the third quarter.
+Jennison Associates LLC now owns 21,567 shares of the medical research company’s stock valued at $5,481,000 after acquiring an additional 15,921 shares in the last quarter.
+Smith Salley & Associates raised its holdings in shares of Amgen by 0.8% in the third quarter.
+Smith Salley & Associates now owns 15,667 shares of the medical research company’s stock valued at $3,982,000 after acquiring an additional 121 shares in the last quarter.
+Finally, Compton Wealth Advisory Group LLC raised its holdings in shares of Amgen by 10.7% in the third quarter.
+Compton Wealth Advisory Group LLC now owns 3,880 shares of the medical research company’s stock valued at $986,000 after acquiring an additional 376 shares in the last quarter.
+75.23% of the stock is owned by hedge funds and other institutional investors.

 Amgen Company Profile